 5.3.
-Applying for Adoption Leave (See Flowchart on page 15)
+Applying for Adoption Leave (See Flowchart)

-- The employee must inform the headteacher as soon as possible that they are adopting a child. - The employee must notify the headteacher in writing (see letter on page 14) when the child will be placed and the date they have chosen for the adoption leave to commence (they are required to provide a copy of the matching certificate).
-The original documentation will need to be sent to the HR Services (for purchasing schools) with a completed form SC8 (HMRC)

-Following the receipt of the notification letter the employee will receive a written acknowledgement within 28 days informing them when they are due back at work from the HR Services.
+- The employee must inform the headteacher as soon as possible that they are adopting a child. - The employee must notify the headteacher in writing (see model letter) when the child will be placed and the date they have chosen for the adoption leave to commence (they are required to provide a copy of the matching certificate).
+The original documentation will need to be sent to the HR Services traded payroll team (for purchasing schools) - Following the receipt of the notification letter the employee will receive a written acknowledgement within 28 days informing them when they are due back at work from the HR Services.
 The employee is entitled to 52 weeks adoption leave.
-The employee must return the slip from the letter to confirm adoption pay arrangements during their adoption leave to the HR Services (for schools purchasing the HR Transactional Service)
+The employee must return the slip from the letter to confirm adoption pay arrangements during their adoption leave to the HR Services traded payroll team (for schools purchasing the HR Traded Payroll Service)